Blackymas/NSPanel_HA_Blueprint/docs/howto.md

 * An important "helper" for solving problems is the trace of an automation.
 You can find the trace under _**Settings --> Automations & Scenes --> your NSPanel automation --> Traces (top right)**_

+> [!NOTE]
 > TRACES!
 Please execute again what does not work and open the trace immediately afterwards.
-Often you have to open the trace after the reboot too.
+> Often you have to open the trace after the reboot too.
-During the start up, most things are loaded.
+> During the start up, most things are loaded.

+> [!IMPORTANT]
-> IMPORTANT! in the trace you can see by the _**"orange "**_ lines which way the automation has gone.
+> In the trace you can see by the _**"orange "**_ lines which way the automation has gone.
-Please tell us this path.
+> Please tell us this path.
-Also, please take one or more screenshots and add them to your ticket.
+> Also, please take one or more screenshots and add them to your ticket.
-Especially important for us is where the _**"Orange "**_ line ends, because most of the time this is also where the problem is.
+> Especially important for us is where the _**"Orange "**_ line ends, because most of the time this is also where the problem is.

+> [!IMPORTANT]
-> IMPORTANT!
-When you have opened the trace, there is a _**"timestamp "**_ at the top.
+> When you have opened the trace, there is a _**"timestamp "**_ at the top.
-It is important that you select the correct timestamp.
+> It is important that you select the correct timestamp.

 ### Example trace after reboot